 “Johnson & Johnson is an industry leader when it comes to inclusive policies,” says Rosa Sexton, Director of Planning and Operations, Johnson & Johnson.
 “We’re proud of our diverse workforce, and we strive to offer benefits that reflect our employees’ unique needs.”

-Johnson & Johnson provides coverage for speech, occupational and physical therapy for employees' children with special needs.
+In the U.S., Johnson & Johnson provides coverage for speech, occupational and physical therapy for employees' children with special needs.
 In the case of a child diagnosed with Autism Spectrum Disorder, coverage for Applied Behavior Analysis, an intervention-based education service, is also provided.

 Families can also take advantage of the Bright Horizons Special Needs Program, a resource that helps parents successfully maneuver the educational landscape, at no cost.